A consumer protection attorney may help you protect your rights under one or many consumer protection laws.

-Even though you owe money to a creditor, that creditor cannot take whatever action it wants to collect the debt.
-Consumer law is the statutes and regulations that protect debtors from creditor harassment and dishonest tactics.
+Even though you owe money to a creditor, that creditor can't do whatever it wants to collect the debt.
+Consumer protection laws are the statutes and regulations that protect debtors from creditor harassment and dishonest tactics.
 A consumer protection attorney helps consumers protect their rights under those laws.

 There are many different consumer protection laws including:

 Several state and federal agencies regulate and oversee consumer protection laws.
-A consumer protection attorney can explain your legal rights if you believe you have been taken advantage of by a creditor.
+A consumer protection attorney can explain your legal rights if you believe you've been taken advantage of by a creditor.

 In some cases, a consumer protection attorney may assist clients in filing for bankruptcy protection.
 While you can file complaints about violations of consumer protection laws, it could take months or years to settle your claim, and there is no guarantee you will win.

-When you file for debt relief under Chapter 7, the automatic stay is in effect immediately upon the filing of your bankruptcy petition.
+When you file for debt relief under Chapter 7, the automatic stay is in effect immediately of your bankruptcy petition.
 The automatic stay prohibits a creditor from taking any further actions to collect a debt.

 Actions that the bankruptcy stay prohibits include:

 By filing a bankruptcy petition, you receive the full protection of the bankruptcy court.
-Creditors cannot take actions to collect a debt without obtaining court approval.
+Creditors can't to anything to collect a debt without first getting permission from the bankruptcy court.
 A consumer protection attorney can explain in further detail how a Chapter 7 or Chapter 13 bankruptcy filing can protect from creditor harassment and illegal actions by creditors.

-The decision to hire a consumer protection attorney or to file for Chapter 7 bankruptcy relief can be difficult.
+The decision to hire a consumer protection attorney or seek bankruptcy relief can be difficult.
 A consumer protection attorney can provide experienced legal advice about your rights.
-However, if you do not have the money to hire a consumer protection attorney, you might want to consider filing a Chapter 7 bankruptcy case without an attorney.
+But, if you don't have the money to hire a consumer protection attorney, you might want to consider filing a Chapter 7 bankruptcy case without an attorney.

 Filing a Chapter 7 bankruptcy case may not punish creditors for violating your rights, but it can stop creditor harassment and other collection efforts.
 By stopping collection efforts, you can reduce the stress caused by debt problems and begin your journey on the road to financial freedom.